Skip to main content

 This course will examine the anatomy and physiology of the vocal instrument and study the history, theory, and practice of the teaching of singing in Western music.
 Direct observation of Willamette University voice faculty in studio lessons will be included in the course activities, which will culminate in the practical teaching experience of a series of lessons given by students.

 A semester-long study of topics in Music.
 Topics and emphases will vary according to the instructor.
 This course may be repeated for credit with different topics.
-See the New and Topics Courses page on the Registrar’s webpage for descriptions and applicability to majors/minors in other departments.
+See the New and Topics Courses page on the Registrar's webpage for descriptions and applicability to graduation requirements.

 This course will focus on audio recording and mixing technique in a DAW-based studio environment.
 Through a series of hands-on recording sessions, critical listening exercises, and readings students will develop competency in a range of techniques.
 These competencies will then be applied to each student's independent production of an audio portfolio CD.
 Students can also expect a number of collaborative projects across disciplines with a view towards developing competencies applicable to the range of media production settings.

 A semester-long study of topics in Music.
 Topics and emphases will vary according to the instructor.
 This course may be repeated for credit with different topics.
-See the New and Topics Courses page on the Registrar’s webpage for descriptions and applicability to majors/minors in other departments.
+See the New and Topics Courses page on the Registrar's webpage for descriptions and applicability to graduation requirements.

 Willamette University